jfrog/jfrog-cli/README.md

 The command expects one argument in the form of *subject/repository/package/version.

 ##### Examples
-Create version 1.0.0 in package *super-frog-package*
+Delete version 1.0.0 in package *super-frog-package*
 ```console
 frog bt vd my-org/swamp-repo/super-frog-package/1.0.0
 ```